Théodore Ralli: Biography

-After his death he was slowly almost forgotten.
+After his death, he was slowly almost forgotten.
 It is telling that his name is not even included in the Grove Dictionary of Art.
-Most of his paintings are still in private collections and only a few museums have ever purchased his works.
-A few of his paintings were auctioned in the 20th century, but only obtained modest prices.
-However in the 21st century, his paintings have been rediscovered and are being auctioned at prices that are a tenfold of some years before, fetching prices from 30,000 to 100,000 euros.
+Most of his paintings are still in private collections, and only a few museums have ever purchased his works.
+A few of his paintings were auctioned in the 20th century, but they only obtained modest prices.
+However, in the 21st century, his paintings have been rediscovered and are being auctioned at prices that are tenfold of some years before, fetching prices from 30,000 to 100,000 euros.
 On 14 November 2007 a study for the painting Refectory in a Greek Monastery (Mount Athos) (1885) was auctioned at 200,000 euros at Sotheby's in London, and in January 2008, the painting itself was sold at the absolute record price of 670,000 euros to a Greek collector at an auction in Ghent, Belgium.
 This was followed by the sale of his oil on canvas, titled Praying Before the Communion at Megara (1890), by Bonhams in London on 25 May 2008, achieving a staggering hammer price of £600,000.